 The contractor shall establish and provide a qualified workforce capable of performing the required tasks.
-The workforce may include a project/task order manager who will oversee all aspects of the task order.
 The contractor shall use key performance parameters to monitor work performance, measure results, ensure delivery of contracted product deliverables and solutions, support management and decision-making and facilitate communications.
 The contractor shall identify risks, resolve problems and verify effectiveness of corrective actions.
 The contractor shall institute and maintain a process that ensures problems and action items discussed with the Government are tracked through resolution and shall provide timely status reporting.
 Results of contractor actions taken to improve performance shall be tracked and lessons learned incorporated into applicable processes.
 The contractor shall establish and maintain a documented set of disciplined, mature and continuously improving processes for administering all contract and Task Order efforts with an emphasis on cost-efficiency, schedule, performance, responsiveness and consistently high-quality delivery.
 The contractor shall provide transition plans as required.